How to Grow Peppers In Pots: 9 Tips for Success

 For this reason, regular garden soil or dirt pulled from the ground will not work well for growing veggies in pots.

 Instead, you need to purchase special potting soil that is made for the environment inside a container.
 This soil drains quickly while trapping moisture evenly from top to bottom.
-It is also less prone to compaction than other types so roots can breathe easily.
+It’s also less prone to compaction than other types so roots can breathe easily and optimized to deliver the right pH for vegetable gardens.

 4. Select the Right Pepper Variety

 In the section above, we looked at many pepper varieties that do well in containers.
 This list is a great place to start for those less familiar with container gardening.
-However, it is possible to grow most types of peppers in containers.
+However, it’s possible to grow most types of peppers in containers.

 5. Sow Early or Buy Seedlings